lando/lando/docs/config/drupal7.md

 ---
-description: Use Drupal 7 on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or webserver, use composer, drush, xdebug and custom config files, oh and also import and exports databases.
+description: Use Drupal 7 on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or web server, use composer, drush, xdebug and custom config files, oh and also import and export databases.
 ---

 # Drupal 7

 Drupal is a free and open source content management framework written in PHP and distributed under the GNU General Public License.
-Drupal provides a back-end framework for at least 2.3% of all web sites worldwide – ranging from personal blogs to corporate, political, and government sites.
+Drupal provides a backend framework for at least 2.3% of all web sites worldwide – ranging from personal blogs to corporate, political, and government sites.

 Lando offers a configurable [recipe](./../config/recipes.md) for developing [Drupal 7](https://drupal.org/) apps.